jayetan/jayetan.github.io/source/_posts/2014-05-06-creating-grails-app.markdown

 <small>
 NOTE: dbCreate dictates what grails will do to the database, these are the following definition you can use:

-create-drop - Drop and re-create the database when Grails is run create - Create the database if it doesn't exist, but don't modify it if it does.
-Deletes existing data. update - Create the database if it doesn't exist, and modify it if it does exist
+create-drop - Drop and re-create the database when Grails is run<br />
+create - Create the database if it doesn't exist, but don't modify it if it does.
+Deletes existing data.<br />
+update - Create the database if it doesn't exist, and modify it if it does exist

 <code>-Both create-drop and create will destroy all existing data-</code>